-We’re registered as a Charitable Incorporated Organisation (CIO) – a new form of charity.
+We’re registered as a Charitable Incorporated Organisation (CIO) – and we rely on the following humans.

 Operations LeadFrances has previously worked in regeneration in the South Bank area for many years, before joining in January 2018.
 She has an MA in Victorian Studies, a BA in literature and recently completed a course in counselling studies.
 She moved to South London on a temporary basis almost 20 years ago and is still there.

 Education Lead, Co-founderJanet is an American/British activist, anthropologist who has lived and worked in Brazil, East Timor, Portugal and Mozambique.
 She has lived in Brixton, south London, for 10 years and feels at home there.

 Communications InternIsabel is a Biochemistry graduate now studying Science, Technology and Society at UCL.
 Originally from Canary Islands, Spain, she now enjoys the UK weather and jamming in her neighbourhood, Camden.

 Tech and Data LeadNeil is a London-based coder and tinkerer from up North, having found his way down to the capital via studying flocks of birds and algorithms in Brighton.
 A keen supporter of libre software and open-source, he believes strongly in the indie, decentralised web, and likes a good algorave now and again.

 Junior Web DeveloperNikhita is a web developer with a history of working in the software industry.
 She is pursuing her Masters in Software Engineering from University of West London.
 She is passionate about design, art and loves to play badminton.

 Online Community LeadJames is a tech-obsessed online community manager with a background in youth work.
 As the new Online Community Lead, his focus will be on supporting events outside London and fixing up our online spaces.